paamb/db-project/README.md

-# db-project
+# db-project in course TDT4145

-Terminalbased Database project written in python with sqllite
+Terminalbased database project written in python with sqllite